jodal/biip/README.md

 ## Development status

 All planned features have been implemented.
-Please open an issue if you have and barcode parsing related needs that are not covered.
+Please open an issue if you have any barcode parsing related needs that are not covered.

 ## Features